mamedev/mame/docs/source/commandline/commandline-all.rst

 **-state** *<slot>*

-	Immediately after starting the specified game, will cause the save state in the specified <slot> to be loaded.
+	Immediately after starting the specified system, will cause the save state in the specified <slot> to be loaded.

 .. _mame-commandline-noautosave:

 **-[no]autosave**

-	When enabled, automatically creates a save state file when exiting MAME and automatically attempts to reload it when later starting MAME with the same game.
+	When enabled, automatically creates a save state file when exiting MAME and automatically attempts to reload it when later starting MAME with the same system.
 This only works for systems that have explicitly enabled save state support in their driver.
 The default is OFF (-noautosave).

 .. _mame-commandline-playback:

 **-playback** / **-pb** *<filename>*

-	Specifies a file from which to play back a series of game inputs.
+	Specifies a file from which to play back a series of inputs.
 This feature does not work reliably for all systems, but can be used to watch a previously recorded game session from start to finish.
 In order to make things consistent, you should only record and playback with all configuration (.cfg), NVRAM (.nv), and memory card files deleted.
 The default is NULL (no playback).

 .. _mame-commandline-exitafterplayback: